-Moreover, our development costs will increase if we are required to complete additional or larger clinical trials for the HyperAcute product candidates, our lead IDO pathway inhibitor product candidate, d-1-methyltryptophan, or D-1MT, or other product candidates prior to FDA approval.
-If the delays or costs are significant, our financial results and ability to commercialize the HyperAcute product candidates, D-1MT or other future product candidates will be adversely affected.
+Moreover, our development costs will increase if we are required to complete additional or larger clinical trials for the HyperAcute product candidates, our lead IDO pathway inhibitor product candidate, d-1-methyltryptophan or indoximod, or other product candidates prior to FDA approval.
+If the delays or costs are significant, our financial results and ability to commercialize the HyperAcute product candidates, indoximod or other future product candidates will be adversely affected.